catwinee/LLM-CoSR/README.md

 # Introduction

-*LLM-CoSR* is a LLM-driven, GCL-based deep learning model to recommend apis for web service developers.
-It consists of 4 modules: (1) Service and user requirement encoding module, (2) LLM-driven invocation network denoising module, (3) Graph encoding and contrastive learning module, and (4) Negative sampling module.
+*LLM-CoSR* is a LLM-driven deep learning recommendation system based on a graph contrastive learning (GCL) framework.
+It is meticulously designed for API recommendation scenarios for web service developers.
+The architecture comprises four synergistic components:
+1. Service and user requirement encoding module;
+2. LLM-driven invocation network denoising module;
+3. Graph encoding and contrastive learning module;
+4. Negative sampling module.

 > This project is built on open source project [Lightning-Hydra-Template](https://github.com/ashleve/lightning-hydra-template).